fhcflx/ciencia-medica/_posts/2024-05-15-geomagnetic-storms-2024.md

 The Quebec geomagnetic storm occurred on March 13, 1989, and is one of the most significant space weather events of the modern era.
 Triggered by a powerful CME, the storm caused a nine-hour blackout in the Canadian province of Quebec, leaving six million people without electricity.
 The event also disrupted satellites, radio communications, and caused auroras as far south as Texas and Florida.

 ![Quebec blackout, March 13, 1989](https://upload.wikimedia.org/wikipedia/commons/thumb/2/20/ExtremeEvent_19890310-00h_19890315-24h.jpg/960px-ExtremeEvent_19890310-00h_19890315-24h.jpg)
 *GOES-7 monitors the space weather conditions during the Great Geomagnetic storm of March 1989, the Moscow neutron monitor recorded the passage of a CME as a drop in levels known as a Forbush decrease.
-Source: [Wikipedia](https://en.wikipedia.org/wiki/March_1989_geomagnetic_storm)*
+Source: [Wikipedia][quebec]*

 **Repercussions:**